 - 2-3 Vidalia onions or any sweet onion will do

 - ½ stick unsalted butter

 - Garlic salt to taste

 - 1 Cup sharp cheddar cheese the better quality, the better taste

 - ½ cup Parmesan cheese

-- Fresh oregano for garnish
+- Fresh oregano or other herbs for garnish

 Using non-stick cooking spray, prepare a 9x13 baking dish.